joonhyublee/mock-chain/README.md

   const db = mock_api(); // create a mock mongodb api const io = mock_api(); // create a mock socket.io api

-  // pass apis to the function in whatever way that makes sense for your app const make_user_a_sandwich = make_user_a_sandwich.bind({ db, io });
+  // pass mock apis to the function in whatever way that makes sense for your case const make_user_a_sandwich = make_user_a_sandwich.bind({ db, io });

   make_user_a_sandwich('joon');